MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/translation.md

 ## Detecting the device locale and language
 It is possible to detect the locale and the language of the device using the Cordova's globalization plug-in: `cordova-plugin-globalization`.
-The globalization plug-in is auto-installed when adding a platform to the Cordova plug-in.
+The globalization plug-in is auto-installed when adding a platform to the Cordova application.

 Use the `navigator.globalization.getLocaleName` and `navigator.globalization.getPreferredLanguage` functions to detect the locale and language respectively.